Cash For Clunkers

 Each state's program is linked to a specific income threshold and provides different incentive amounts to encourage the trade-in of older, more polluting vehicles for newer, cleaner options.

-The 3 states currently with a program similar to “Cash for Clunkers” are California, Colorado and Vermont.
+The 2 states currently with a program similar to “Cash for Clunkers” are California and Colorado.
+Vermont had a "Cash for Clunkers" program called Replace Your Ride but funds were exhausted in 2024.

 Cash for Clunkers History